Delaware Beach

 Savor a pile of steamed blue crabs

 In Delaware it’s a rite of passage: Tucking up to the table and happily devouring steamed-and-spicy blue-claw crabs, filled with sweet meat and dusted with Old Bay Seasoning.
-It takes patience and time, but local aficionados will be happy to help you at such legendary spots as the Old Mill Crab House in Delmar.
-(Insider tip: Check out “How to pick and eat a Delaware crab on YouTube: https://www.youtube.com/watch?v=7J9tmo9mzF4
+It takes patience and time, but local aficionados will be happy to help you at such legendary spots as the Old Mill Crab House in Delmar or The Surfing Crab in Lewes.

 Kayak the Broadkill River

 It’s just one more reason why Milton is becoming one of Southern Delaware’s most buzz-worthy destinations: The scenic Broadkill River, where kayakers gather for a journey past forests and marshlands filled with life.
-Check out Quest Kayak’s Dogfish Pints & Paddles, and you can end your trip with a tour and taste at the famous Dogfish Head Brewery.
+Grab a bite to eat at Po' Boy's Creole Restaurant before hitting the water with a kayak rental from Quest Kayak, and plan to end your trip with a tour and taste at the famous Dogfish Head Brewery.
 Or, if you’re inclined, paddle all the way to the Delaware Bay.